BrianEnigma/QR_Panel/README.md

 The code on the above-mentioned blog post lets you test WiFi, AWS IoT, and MQTT.

+The final code is under the [Arduino/QRPanel2/](Arduino/QRPanel2/) folder.
+You'll need to rename `secrets-example.h` and poke in your own specific wifi credentials, cert, and key.

 ## Cloud Infrastructure

 I won't walk you through the details of the setup, but the control flow looks like this: